onlyhavecans/squirrels.wtf/content/posts/2025-09-09-buying-music-in-2025.md

 Your own private streaming service and you don't even have to set up anything at home

-### For Those Technical Enough to Have a NAS
+### For Those Technical Enough to Have a Nas

-Plex & PlexAMP, for reals.
+Plex & PlexAMP.

+For reals.

-Unless you have a grudge or concern about Plex™ then I cannot rant and rave about how good PlexAmp is.
+Unless you have a grudge or concern about Plex™ Inc., then there is nothing better than PlexAmp.
+I cannot rant and rave enough about how good PlexAmp is.
 You will need one of their PlexPass subscriptions but my lifetime has paid for itself several times over.

 It's an all in one server, plus apps, plus headless, with all the features you could want AND SOME MORE.
 Hey, you can even link up with your friend's plexes and listen to their music too.
+Oh, it also can host your video library on the side too but whatever.

 It also uses a music DB for metadata so you don't even need to clean up most file's metadata as long as the folders and files are set up right.

 ### For the Super Nerds that Don't want to Plex

+I have been moving away from Plex™ Inc[^2] since the company has been on a struggle bus since it's Pandemic peak.
+There is the forcing once free features behind paywalls, layoffs after layoffs, removing features from the server, the never released multiroom sync for PlexAmp they talked about in 2021, getting hacked three times, major exploits int he server, the constantly pushed back server rewrite, the disastrous client rewrite, the push of "social" features sharing activity that was only private before by default, the massive push to be a media streaming hub for their own and other major platforms content… I am not saying any of these are reasons _you_ should leave Plex, but I have a huge concern about them pivoting off being the best personal media server & client… and I like to get out before the ship sinks.

+[^2]: Post Pending, I swear.
+I have been trying to write this one for months

-This is a whole article unto itself but I thought I would at least highlight my workflow.
+This my current setup is a whole article of content unto itself but I thought I would at least highlight my workflow.

-1. Run files through Musicbrainz Picard
+1. Run files through Musicbrainz Picard to tag & sort
 2. Rare/Too indie files get cleaned up manually in mp3tag
 3. rsync them up to my docker host server
-4. Navidrome running in a container to host music
+4. Navidrome runs in a container to host music
+5. Caddy acts as a https reverse proxy
+6. unbound + pi-home is a reverse proxy w/ split horizon dns to route
-5. Feishin on the desktop to play
+7. Feishin on the desktop to play
-6. Ampfery for iOS and Carplay
+8. Ampfery for iOS and Carplay
-7. Music Assistant with [Snapcast](https://github.com/badaix/snapcast) to do multiroom audio
+9. Music Assistant with [Snapcast](https://github.com/badaix/snapcast) to do multi-room audio

-### The Hipster Solution

-Brand new MP3/Music players still exists, so you can buy one and relive your iPod glory days

 ## Segueway #2 Backups

-I brought this up in the last article but for the love of everything that is holy have backups, have VERIFIED backups.
+I brought this up in the last article but for the love of everything that is holy have backups, have **tested** backups.

 Licensing and BS means where you bought a file doesn't mean it will be there when you come back.

-## Finally: What about Discovery?
+## Finally: what about Discovery?

 Spotify got popular because it was amazing at shoveling fresh new music into your ears at an astronomical rate.

-ListenBrainz for music recommendations
+So what to do?

+Honestly, youtube is where I check out new music usually.
+And Bandcamp lets you "follow" artists and entire labels to get notice when new music drops.
+I get a lot of music from that.

+Navidrome has the ability to track all the music you play by sending a log to ListenBrainz.
+Now, you might think that sounds like a nightmare, but then ListenBrainz can provide you with playlists of recommended music for you to check out on YouTube or streaming platforms.

+Also having music nerd friends to talk to helps.